morehavoc/ArcGISOnlineOAuth2/README.md

 AGOL_OAUTH2_REDIRECT_URI = ""
 AGOL_START_MAP = ""
 ```
+3. Create a "database" folder in the agol_oauth2_app folder so that syncdb can create the database for you.

 3. Use the Django syncdb command to create the appropriate databae tables and a new user.